ajrcarey/pdfium-render/README.md

 Version 0.7.11 adds the new WASM-specific `PdfBitmap::as_array()` function as a higher performance alternative to the cross-platform `PdfBitmap::as_bytes()` function.

-Version 0.7.10 adds additional constructors to `PdfPageImageObject` that apply a specified width and/or height at object creation time.

-Version 0.7.9 adds retrieval of the list of image filters and the color space applied to a `PdfPageImageObject`.

-Version 0.7.8 adds image support to the `PdfPageImageObject` struct and additional convenience functions to `PdfFont` for loading fonts from files and readers.

-Version 0.7.7 adds the `thread_safe` crate feature.
-See the "Multithreading" section below.

 ## Binding to Pdfium